Issue / Question

-Zebra Bluetooth enabled printers are 'slave' devices only.
-The printers will pair with any 'master' device that tries to make a valid connection.
-Only a master device can initiate a connection, therefore the printer does not store pairing data. (that function is always done on the master device) The printer can only be connected to one master device at a time, but any number of master devices that have stored pairing information for the printer would be able to initiate a connection to the printer without having to rediscover it.
-The steps below will allow for pairing of a bluetooth enabled Zebra printer to a Windows 7 PC.
+Zebra Bluetooth enabled printers are 'secondary' devices only.
+The printers will pair with any 'primary' device that tries to make a valid connection.
+Only a primary device can initiate a connection, therefore the printer does not store pairing data. (that function is always done on the primary device).
+The printer can only be connected to one primary device at a time, but any number of primary devices that have stored pairing information for the printer would be able to initiate a connection to the printer without having to rediscover it.
+The steps below will allow for the pairing of a Bluetooth-enabled Zebra printer to a Windows 7 PC.

-3. If a bluetooth pin is set, you will be prompted to enter in the pin to complete the pairing process to the Windows 7 PC.
+3. If a Bluetooth pin is set, you will be prompted to enter in the pin to complete the pairing process to the Windows 7 PC.
 If no pin is set, it should pair without any prompt.
-QLn model printers will ask you to compare the pairing codes between the Add a Device wizard and the display on the printer.
-You click yes within the wizard if the codes match and Accept on the printer.
+The QLn model printers will ask you to compare the pairing codes between the Add a Device wizard and the display on the printer.
+Click yes within the wizard if the codes match and Accept on the printer.

 4. If the pairing is successful you should receive a dialog box notifying you of this.

-5. The next step is to find the COM port that Windows has assigned to the bluetooth device.
-You can do this by finding the device within your Devices and Printers (it will be listed by serial number or friendly name) and right clicking it to access the Properties.
+5. The next step is to find the COM port that Windows has assigned to the Bluetooth device.
+You can do this by finding the device within your Devices and Printers (it will be listed by serial number or friendly name) and right-click it to access the Properties.

 6. The next step is to install a new printer using the "Add a Printer" wizard within Devices and Printers.
 Make sure to select "Add a local printer".